cursorless-dev/cursorless-talon/docs/experimental.md

 #### 2. Add snippet to spoken forms csv

 For each snippet that you'd like to be able to use as a wrapper snippet, add a line to the `cursorless-settings/experimental/wrapper_snippets.csv` csv overrides file.
-The first column is the desired spoken form, and the second column is of the form `<name>.<placeholder>`, where `name` is the name of the snippet (ie the key in your snippet json file), and `placeholder` is one of the placeholder variables in your snippet.
+The first column is the desired spoken form, and the second column is of the form `<name>.<variable>`, where `name` is the name of the snippet (ie the key in your snippet json file), and `variable` is one of the placeholder variables in your snippet where the target should go.

 ### Customizing built-in snippets